 Step 7: Tap the Add language button.
 This will open up a list of all supported languages.
 Tap on the language you want to add, and it will be added immediately.

-Step 8: If you want to add multiple languages, you will have to follow the same procedure repeatedly.
+Step 8: If you want to add multiple languages, you must repeatedly follow the same procedure.

 Step 9: The languages you selected in Step 8 will now appear in the languages list.
 Drag the recently added language and move it to the top list.
 This will automatically mark it as the default language.

-After adding the new language on Google Chrome, the next step is to add it to your Android settings.
+After adding the new language to Google Chrome, the next step is to add it to your Android settings.
 Following are the steps for this second part,

 Step 1: Go to Settings on your device.